The coursework for the 10k Challenge contains affiliate links. Please read our disclosure policy for details.

 You can also compare multiple versions of the same email to see which has the best open rate or is getting you the most clicks.

-The FREE TRIAL gives you a month’s head start.
 You don’t even need to enter a credit card to sign up.

-The free trial does not include all the features of the paid/premium version, but it does get you familiar with how it works and allows you to evaluate for yourself if it is the service that you would like to move forward with.
+Please note- this free trial does not include all the features of the paid/premium version, but it does get you familiar with how it works and allows you to evaluate for yourself if it is the service that you would like to move forward with.

 If you don’t have your email list set up yet, you don’t want to put it off any longer.
-Also, we’re not sure how long they will be offering the 30 Day Free Trial so get yours started ASAP!

 Day 4 Assignment